bwgraves/doc-scrape-challenge/md/permit_auth_destination.md

-# permit_auth_destination undefined; Permit the request when one of the following is true:
+# permit_auth_destination undefined Permit the request when one of the following is true: